Mushroom hunting

 Mushroom hunting, also referred to as mushroom foraging, mushroom picking, and mushrooming, is the activity of gathering wild mushrooms.
 These are collected for use as food (usually cooked and some only conditionally), psychotropic drugs, and dye.
-Analysis is required to distinguish between useful and poisonous species, often requiring advanced techniques.
+Accurate identification is essential to distinguish edible and useful species from poisonous or potentially deadly ones.

 The practice is popular throughout most of Eurasia and Australia, as well as in West Africa and temperate North America.